My Pain and Sadness Is More Sad and Painful Than Yours

-My Pain and Sadness is More Sad and Painful Than Yours is the first studio album by Welsh rock band mclusky.
+My Pain and Sadness is More Sad and Painful Than Yours is the first studio album by British rock band mclusky.
 It was initially released on Fuzzbox in 2000 and re-released by Too Pure in 2003.
 Andy Falkous is recorded as saying that the album started out as a collection of demos, which were later turned into album form.
 The album was predated by two singles, "Joy" and "Rice is Nice".